Guide to Emirates Skywards — now with drastically reduced fuel surcharges

 - Marriott points – 3:1

-The information for the Capital One Venture, Capital One Spark Miles, and Citi Premier has been collected independently by Million Mile Secrets.
+The information for the Capital One Spark Miles has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 There are a number of other ways to earn Emirates miles, including special promos, flying Emirates, transferring other hotel points, and crediting partner airline miles to Emirates.
 But credit card welcome bonuses are BY FAR the fastest and most efficient way to earn the Emirates miles you need for the amazing flights we’ll cover in this post.